ziyoung/better-wilcom-docs/wilcom-docs/Decorative/motifs/Create_save_motifs.md

 ## To create and save a motif...

-1Create or choose the object you want to save as a motif.
+1. Create or choose the object you want to save as a motif.
 This may be an outline or a filled object.

 ![CreateMotif1.png](assets/CreateMotif1.png)

-2Adjust stitch angles as required, and turn off any underlays.
+2. Adjust stitch angles as required, and turn off any underlays.

-3Scale to a suitable nominal size for practical use – e.g. 5-10 mm.
+3. Scale to a suitable nominal size for practical use – e.g. 5-10 mm.
 Bear in mind that motif size can be adjusted within the run or fill.

-4Duplicate and align the motif as you want it to appear in a motif run.
+4. Duplicate and align the motif as you want it to appear in a motif run.
 Use Alignment tools for precise arrangement.

 ![CreateMotifLayout1.png](assets/CreateMotifLayout1.png)

-5Once you have determined the layout, select objects and apply Closest Join.
+5. Once you have determined the layout, select objects and apply Closest Join.
 Use the middle motif to determine reference points.

 ![CreateMotifLayout2.png](assets/CreateMotifLayout2.png)

-6Select the motif and choose Object > Create Motif.
+6. Select the motif and choose Object > Create Motif.

 ![CreateMotif.png](assets/CreateMotif.png)

-7Select a custom motif set from the droplist and enter a name in the Motif Name field.
+7. Select a custom motif set from the droplist and enter a name in the Motif Name field.

 - Optionally, click Create.
 The Create Motif Set dialog opens.